Ricardo Rosario

-Ricardo de Rivera Rosario (born October 15, 1958) is an associate justice of the Supreme Court of the Philippines.
+Ricardo de Rivera Rosario (born October 15, 1958) is a Filipino judge who has served as an associate justice of the Supreme Court of the Philippines since 2020.
 He was appointed by President Rodrigo Duterte to replace Associate Justice Jose Reyes Jr.

-Education
+Early life and education

+Rosario was born to Eduardo Gutierrez Rosario of Pangasinan and Anita Alvarez De Rivera of Aparri, Cagayan.
+He is the fourth of thirteen siblings.

-Rosario received his Bachelor of Laws degree from the Ateneo Law School.
+He obtained his pre-law degree in political science from the Far Eastern University in 1979, and his Bachelor of Laws degree from the Ateneo de Manila University in 1983.
+He is a member of the Aquila Legis fraternity.

 Career

 He started his career in law as a legal officer of the National Bureau of Investigation, and thereafter as senior corporate attorney in the Metropolitan Waterworks and Sewerage System.

 Trial court judge

 Rosario was appointed senior assistant city prosecutor in Quezon City in 1994, where he served for three years.
 Rosario became the presiding judge of Manila Metropolitan Trial Court Branch 19 in 1997, then later as presiding judge of the Makati Regional Trial Court Branch 66 until he was promoted to the Court of Appeals in September 2005.

 Appellate court

-On September 12, 2005, he was appointed Associate Justice of the Court of Appeals by then-President Gloria Macapagal Arroyo.
+On September 12, 2005, President Gloria Macapagal Arroyo appointed Rosario as an associate justice of the Court of Appeals.
 Rosario was Chairman of The Court of Appeals' Ninth Division.
 He held the position for 15 years until his appointment to the Supreme Court in 2020.